Freedom of religion: Right to change religion

 Part of religious freedom is the right of an individual to change or abandon his or her own religion.
 Religious conversion is criminalized as apostasy in some countries.

 In 2008, Christian Solidarity Worldwide, a Christian human rights non-governmental organisation which specializes in religious freedom, launched an in-depth report on the human rights abuses faced by individuals who leave Islam for another religion.
 The report is the product of a year long research project in six countries.
 It calls on Muslim nations, the international community, the UN and the international media to resolutely address the serious violations of human rights suffered by apostates.

 Right to proselytize

 Part of the freedom of religion is the right to proselytize, seeking to convince others to convert to a religion.
+Pope Paul VI referred to the Catholic Church's "evangelical right" to practice and to minister its faith during the Second Vatican Council.

 Some debates have centered around restricting certain kinds of missionary activity by religions.
 Proselytism by foreign citizens has been restricted as a foreign intervention in line with Article 18 of International Covenant on Civil and Political Rights.
 Many Islamic states, and others such as China, severely restrict missionary activities of other religions.
 Greece, among European countries, has generally looked unfavorably on missionary activities of denominations others than the majority church and proselytizing is constitutionally prohibited.

 A critique of the freedom to propagate religion has come from non-Abrahamic traditions such as the African and Indian.
 African scholar Makau Mutua criticizes religious evangelism on the ground of cultural annihilation by what he calls "proselytizing universalist faiths" (Chapter 28: Proselytism and Cultural Integrity, p.
 652):